Form items in DataForm component

 Set the placeholder

-The Placeholder property is used to set the placeholder text for the editor component.
+The Placeholder property sets the placeholder text for the editor.

 @using Syncfusion.Blazor.DataForm